yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pgx.md

 This driver allows Go programmers to connect to YugabyteDB database to execute DMLs and DDLs using the PGX APIs.
 It also supports the standard `database/sql` package.

-## CRUD Operations with PGX Driver
+## CRUD operations with PGX driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/go/ysql-pgx) page under the Quick start section.

-Let us break down the quick start example and understand how to perform the common tasks required for Go App development using the PGX driver.
+The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using the PGX driver.

 ### Step 1: Import the driver package